Cabadbaran

-It is founded in 1894, the city rose from its Spanish period beginnings to become the premier town of Agusan del Norte.
+Founded in 1894, the city rose from its Spanish period beginnings to become the premier town of Agusan del Norte.
 Its rich cultural heritage is evident in its preserved colonial period houses and its archaeological collections.

 On August 16, 2000, the seat of provincial government was transferred from Butuan to Cabadbaran through Republic Act 8811, although the provincial government still holds office in Butuan, pending the actual transfer of provincial offices to the new capital.
 Cabadbaran was officially declared a city in 2007.

 History

 Spanish period

 Traces of 12th century villages can be found near the waterways that pass through the territory of Cabadbaran.
-No records are found before the Spanish colonization except for a site in Sanghan where Chinese ceramics from 15th to 16th century were found.
+With the exception of a site in Sanghan where Chinese ceramics from 15th to 16th century were found, no other pre-colonial records have been located.

 Cabadbaran was first mentioned by the Spanish as a small village chosen by the Spanish authorities to be turned into a reduction called "La Reunion de Cabarbaran" in 1867.
 The reduction was mostly populated by people from Southern Agusan.
 Then in 1879, the reduction was disbanded.
 The inhabitants of the reduction went back to their places of origin while the remaining migrated to Tubay.

 In 1880–1881, the reduction was revived by Father Saturnino Urios, but was named Tolosa to honor Father Urios' hometown in Spain.
 In 1880, Tolosa was headed by the Teniente del Barrio Don Eduardo Curato.
 He petitioned to the Spanish authorities for the township application of Tolosa to be approved.
 On January 31, 1894, the petition was approved.
 The population and the economy grew, which was driven by agriculture and commerce.
 But the growth suddenly came to a halt when the revolution against Spain started.
 No significant turmoil affected the city until the coming of the American forces in 1901.